tomjnunez/task_manager_redux/README.md

 ### Creating Our Task Class

 Let's change the code inside of our controller to use this Task class that we're thinking about creating.
-If it was up to me (and it is), I would create a new task with my task params and then save it so that I could find it later.
+If it were up to me (and it is), I would create a new task with my task params and then save it so that I could find it later.
 Let's assume that we're going to create a class that does just that.
 Find the `post'/tasks'` route inside of the `app/controllers/task_manager_app.rb` file and replace our existing code with the following:

 ```ruby
 # /app/controllers/task_manager_app.rb